paypal/paypal-ios/README.md

 ## Client ID

-The PayPal SDK uses client ID for authentication.
+The PayPal SDK uses a client ID for authentication.

-> The following example can be adapted to any server-side language/framework of your choice.
-We use command-line curl requests to demonstrate the overall composition of the Access Token HTTP request.

 ## Modules